Welcome to the website for the Chiltern Branch of the Oxford Diocesan Guild of Church Bellringers.

 The Chiltern Branch covers parts of central Buckinghamshire by the border with Hertfordshire and Bedfordshire, and is home to many of the famous red kites.

-2012 marks the 50th Anniversary of the formation of the Guild's Chiltern Branch.
-The following notes taken from Bill Butler's 100 years of the ODG are of interest:
+2012 marked the 50th Anniversary of the formation of the Guild's Chiltern Branch.
+The following notes taken from Bill Butler's "100 years of the ODG" are of interest:

 The Chiltern Branch came into existence following a Branch Secretaries' meeting in 1961,

 at which they had been asked to look at branch boundaries.

 They recommended a new branch, centered on Aylesbury, taking in remote towers from South Oxon, Central Bucks and East Berks & South Bucks branches.

 In his report to the Guild at the autumn 1961 meeting (held in Bletchley), the then Guild Master (Rev C Elliot Wigg) noted that, "Formation of a new branch is a notable landmark in the history of any Guild of ringers.
 Our guild therefore gives its blessing to the Chiltern Branch as the youngest member of the family, and wishes God-speed to its members and its enthusiastic Secretary Mr. D.G.
 Wheeler".